Axway-API-Builder-Ext/api-builder-extras/api-builder-plugin-fn-redis/README.md

 | --- | --- | --- | --- |
 | key | string | y | They key of the object to lookup in Redis. |

-## Tests
-The project is mocking a Redis instance to execute tests and validate parameters and responses are handled correclty.
-And run the following command:
-`npm test`
-The tests are also automatically executed on every commit to this project.

 ## Compatibility
 Tested with Redis 5.0.8